 - It avoids unnecessary advertising costs

-- It ensure the ads you do run are relevant to your audience
+- It ensures the ads you do run are relevant to your audience

 By adapting email campaigns and messaging to regional audiences, brands can increase engagement, reduce waste, and improve brand perception.